LLNL/Silo/docs/Chapter2-Section6.md

 `maxcomps` | Initial maximum number of components needed for this object.
 If this number is exceeded, the library will silently re-allocate more space using the golden rule.

 #### Returned value:
-DBMakeObject returns a pointer to the newly allocated and initialized object on success and NULL on failure.
+DBMakeObject returns a pointer to the newly allocated and initialized object on success and `NULL` on failure.

 #### Description:

-The DBMakeObject function allocates space for an object of maxcomps components.
+The `DBMakeObject` function allocates space for an object of maxcomps components.

-In releases of the Silo library prior to 4.
+In releases of the Silo library prior to `4`.
-10, if a DBobject ever had more components added to it than the maxcomps it was created with, an error would be generated and the operation to add a component would fail.
+10, if a `DBobject` ever had more components added to it than the maxcomps it was created with, an error would be generated and the operation to add a component would fail.
-However, starting in version 4.
+However, starting in version `4`.
 10, the maxcomps argument is used only for the initial object creation.
 If a caller attempts to add more than this number of components to an object, Silo will simply re-allocate the object to accomodate the additional components.

 ### `DBFreeObject()` - Free memory associated with an object.